In This Article

 Why Do Some People Prefer IV Drugs Over Other Types?

 IV drugs are often preferred over oral capsules because intravenous injection gets the desired substance to the brain much faster.

 Oral drug use requires waiting for the substance to be digested and absorbed in the intestines before the effects can be felt in the brain.
 Using drugs in this manner helps spread them throughout the body.
 This makes them take significantly longer to produce the desired impact.
 While this typically results in a longer high, it is also less intense and delayed for some people.

 On the other hand, injected drugs only need to pass through the heart and lungs before the oxygenated blood carrying the substance reaches the brain.
 This process is not only rapid but also means the drug is delivered to the brain all at once in a more concentrated amount.

-The resulting feeling is often referred to as an intense feeling of euphoria known as a “rush.”
-It may only last for a few seconds before levelling off into a sustained high that typically lasts less than 20 minutes.
+The resulting feeling is often called an intense feeling of euphoria known as a “rush.”
+It may only last for a few seconds before leveling off into a sustained high that typically lasts less than 20 minutes.

 The combination of immediate sensation, intense euphoria, and a shortened high result in higher instances of intravenous drug users engaging in bingeing behavior.

 What are the Physical Signs of IV Drug Use?